zippi-MD/iOS_Course-roadmap-/classes/mini challenges/removeXsReplaceTs.md

 - Keep a count of all the changing and removing operations

 ## Extra:
-- Instead of returning an array of strings from the function, return a tuple where the first element is the updated array of strings and the second element is the number of operations performed
+- Instead of returning an **array of strings** from the function, return a **tuple** where the first element is the updated **array of strings** and the second element is an **Int** representing the number of operations to remove or replace an element.
 - Use the return value from the function to print the following message on the console:
 ```
 "Updated value: <array of strings>
 Operations made: <number of operations made> "
 ```
-* Notice the message is printed on two separate lines *
+*Notice the message is printed on two separate lines*

 ## Examples:
 ```